EXCLUSIVE-India likely to ease restrictions for foreign online retailers in July

 Modi, who last month won the first outright parliamentary majority in three decades in Asia's third-largest economy, wants to kick start the sluggish economy by winning back domestic and foreign investor confidence.

-Regulatory uncertainty under the previous government prevented foreign supermarket chains from setting up shop in the country.
+Regulatory uncertainty under the previous government prevented foreign supermarket chains from setting up shop.
 So far, only Britain's Tesco PLC has announced an investment.
 In its election manifesto, the ruling BJP vowed to ban foreign supermarkets.

 LIFELINE TO LOCAL ONLINE RETAILERS?

-E-commerce is growing at the compound annual growth rate of 34 percent in India, according to a report from Digital-Commerce, IAMAI-IMRB.
+E-commerce is growing at the compound annual growth rate of 34 percent in India, according to a report from consultants Digital-Commerce, IAMAI-IMRB, but still lags other emerging nations, including China.

 Online travel services currently account for over 70 percent of consumer e-commerce transactions.
 Online sales of retail goods were $1.6 billion last year, according to research firm Forrester.
-But they will swell to $76 billion by 2021, predicts consultancy Technopak.
+This figure is expected to will swell to $76 billion by 2021, according to consultancy Technopak.

 By comparison, China's business and consumer e-commerce sales are projected to surpass $180 billion this year.